-The right to appeal an adverse decision issued by the Social Security Administration (SSA) with respect to an applicant’s or recipient’s claim has always been an element of the Social Security benefits program since Social Security retirements benefits first became available in 1936.
-While there have been fairly minor changes in the appeal process over the last five decades, the length of time it takes to process an appeal from initial determination through Appeals Council review, is a cause of major concern.
-In recent years SSA has made efforts to speed up the appeal process by adding, in disability claims, elements like "quick disability determination’ at the initial level of evaluation for some types of impairments, and “compassionate allowances,” applicable to 50 specific conditions, at any phase of the disability appeals process.
+The right to appeal an adverse decision issued by the Social Security Administration (SSA) with respect to an applicant’s or recipient’s claim has always been an element of the Social Security benefits program since Social Security retirement benefits first became available in 1936.
+While there have been fairly minor changes in the appeal process over the last five decades, the length of time it takes to process an appeal from initial determination through Appeals Council review increased and is a cause of major concern.
+In recent years SSA has made efforts to speed up the appeal process by adding, in disability claims, elements like ‘quick disability determination’ at the initial level of evaluation for some types of impairments, and “compassionate allowances,” applicable to 50 specific conditions, at any phase of the disability appeals process.
 In general, however, the appeals process continues to be slow.

 WHO ADMINISTERS SOCIAL SECURITY APPEALS

 The Office of Hearings Operations (OHO) (formerly the Office of Disability Adjudication and Review (ODAR)) administers the appeals process for holding Administrative Law Judge (ALJ) hearings and issuing decisions in appeals that claimants bring against the Social Security Administration.
 Administrative Law Judges are paid by the Social Security Administration, but their decision-making authority is independent of SSA.

 OHO directs a nationwide field organization staffed with ALJs who conduct impartial hearings and make decisions on appealed determinations involving retirement, survivors, dependent, disability, and supplemental security income benefits.
 OHO will also review ALJ decisions through the Appeals Council, either on appeal by claimants or on its own motion, and issue the final agency decision on such cases.
 If, on the other hand, the Appeals Council denies review, the ALJ becomes the final agency decision subject to judicial review.